 Mark E. Roszkowski has served as our Chief Strategy Officer and General Manager of Vroom Financial Services since January 2022.
 Prior to entering this role, Mr. Roszkowski served as our Chief Revenue Officer from February 2019.
 Prior to joining Vroom, Mr. Roszkowski served as Executive Vice President, Global Head of Corporate Development, Strategy and Strategic Partnerships of Verizon Media, the media and online businesses division of Verizon Communications Inc., from June 2017 to January 2019.
 He previously served as Senior Vice President, Global Head of Corporate Development, Strategy and Strategic Partnerships of AOL Inc., a web portal and online service provider, from June 2014 through its sale to Verizon in June 2015 and subsequently until June 2017.
-Mr. Roszkowski holds a Bachelor of Science in Mechanical Engineering from Worcester Polytechnic Institute, a Master of Science in Mechanical Engineering from Massachusetts Institute of Technology.
+Mr. Roszkowski holds a Bachelor of Science in Mechanical Engineering from Worcester Polytechnic Institute, a Master of Science in Mechanical Engineering from the University of Rochester and a Master of Business Administration from Massachusetts Institute of Technology.